 The lifetime discounted costs from the health care system perspective and the lifetime discounted years without ambulatory restrictions, years without a wheelchair, QALYs, life years, and evLYs are detailed in Table 4.3.
 Each monoclonal antibody treatment resulted in additional costs as compared to dimethyl fumarate, but also resulted in additional time without ambulatory restrictions or a wheelchair, QALYs, life years, and evLYs.
-We note that with an annual acquisition cost less than \$3,000, dimethyl fumarate treatment costs total \$397,000 due to treatment discontinuation that assumed a subsequent DMT with an annual cost equivalent to the market-leading monoclonal antibody (i.e., annual treatment cost of \$55,081).
+We note that with an annual acquisition cost less than \$3,000, the lifetime treatment costs for the dimethyl fumarate arm total \$397,000 due to treatment discontinuation that assumed a subsequent DMT with an annual cost equivalent to the market-leading monoclonal antibody (i.e., annual treatment cost of \$55,081).